 Rice is offered into the fire at the end of each repetition.
 The rice is symbolic of the seeds of karma, burned up and purified in the flame of divine light.

-In the Purification Ceremony
+In the Purification Ceremony (currently modified for safety)

-you are invited to write down an aspiration or obstacle to your spiritual growth.
+You are invited to write down an aspiration or obstacle to your spiritual growth.
 Small slips of paper are provided which have the words, “I seek purification by the grace of God”.
 Kneeling before one of the ministers (who act only on behalf of the masters), you may say those words and the minister will respond, “The Master says, ‘Open your heart to me and I will enter and take charge of your life.'”
 Then the minister will pray silently with you and bless you by placing a finger over your heart chakra and will say to you, “By the grace of our Masters, you are free.”